-A Desktop PC is available in all common teaching rooms, meeting rooms (except rooms 1-203, 134-105, 142-202, 142-302 and 142-338) and GATCF computer labs for the purpose of showing presentations.
+A Desktop PC is available in all common teaching rooms, meeting rooms (except rooms 1-203, 134-105, 142-202, 142-302 and 142-338) and Computer Rooms for the purpose of showing presentations.
 An HDMI cable with commonly used adaptors are also available for those who wish to connect a laptop to the AV system in these rooms.
 The available cables and adaptors as well as the switching mechanisms vary from room to room.
 For details consult the VAVS - JCU Room finder (click on the virtual room link).
 Progressively, AV rooms are fitted with a wireless presenter through which a BYOD is connected to the AV system ( - wireless connection to Eduroam is a pre-requisite.

 If the laptop results in the room display showing a black screen instead of the presentation, please ensure: